 Over 1/3 of people with AFib feel trapped between the fear of having a stroke and fear of the risks associated with blood thinners.
 In fact, more than 4 in 5 people with AFib taking a blood thinner (83%) say they would be willing to try a different treatment to help reduce their risk of stroke.2

 As a permanent implant, WATCHMAN doesn’t come with the same bleeding risks associated with the long-term use of blood thinners.3 This makes it an important option for people with a history or risk of serious bleeding on blood thinners.

 If you have atrial fibrillation and you take a blood thinner to reduce your stroke risk, you’re probably aware of the bleeding risks that come with your medication.
 The longer you’re on blood thinners, the more you’re at risk for a bleeding episode.

-Hear about two real patients who had serious bleeding events while taking blood thinners.
-In the following videos, Marjorie and Billy talk about their experiences, the effects on their families, and why their cardiologists recommended WATCHMAN.
+Hear about these real patients who had serious bleeding events while taking blood thinners.
+In the following videos, they talk about their experiences, the effects on their families, and why their cardiologists recommended WATCHMAN.
 If you, too, have a history of serious bleeding, then WATCHMAN may be right for you.